Understanding the pros and cons of Angular Development

 2. Job demand

-One of the primary reasons to learn a specific framework in not just its complex architecture, features or support but its market value for a developer.
+One of the primary reasons to learn a specific framework is not just its complex architecture, features, or support but its market value for a developer.

-Due to widespread popularity and demand of the angular framework, it is a really good tool to have as a checklist item in your cv.
+Due to the widespread popularity and demand for the angular framework, it is a really good tool to have as a checklist item in your cv.

 The data source for the above graph was based on

-You may also like React vs. Angular: How are they different?
+You may also like to React vs. Angular: How are they different?

 3. Two-way Data Binding

-This is the one feature in angular which stands out and is the usp of the entire framework.
+This is the one feature in angular that stands out and is the use of the entire framework.